 Shy Dogs Can Overcome It!

 If your dog is shy and lacking in confidence, there are some positive, practical steps you can take to make your dog feel and act more confident.
 It takes time and practice, but if you are consistent, your dog will learn to be outgoing and sociable.

 Be sure to lead by example and act as your dog's pack leader, so your dog feels comfortable in new situations.
 Be your dog’s guide and teacher.
 Praise your pet when he does the right thing and encourage him to work out simple problems for himself.

 If you have more than one dog, make sure you balance your time and attention evenly to prevent jealousy or insecurities.
-Dogs often learn best from other dogs, so group activities are a great way to help your dog learn normal dog behaviours.
+Dogs often learn best from other dogs, so group activities are a great way to help your dog learn normal dog behaviors.

 If your dog is showing signs of fear or aggression, it's a good idea to reach out to a professional trainer.
 You can still help your dog overcome this, but they may need different steps, tools, or advice to help a dog who is extremely shy and anti-social.